UIUC-iSchool-DataViz/spring2020/week10/lecture10.md

 ---

-# Async and Event-Driven
+## Async and Event-Driven

 Async is how we can think about event driven programming, as well.
-We have done this using `traitlets` and `ipywidgets` in Python, and we will do it here as well.
+We have done this using `traitlets` and `ipywidgets` using callbacks in Python, and we will do it here as well.

 ```